 Until recently, making 3D games required low-level programming skills and advanced math knowledge.
-It was akin to a black art reserved only for super developers that never saw the sunlight.
+It was akin to a black art reserved only for super developers who never saw the sunlight.

 That all changed with Unity.
-Unity has made this game programming into a craft that’s now accessible to mere mortals.
-Yet, Unity still contains those complicated AAA features, so as you grow as a developer you can begin to leverage them in your games.
+Unity has made game programming into a craft that’s now accessible to mere mortals.
+Yet, Unity still contains those complicated AAA features so, as you grow as a developer, you can begin to leverage them in your games.

-Just like every game has a beginning, so does your learning journey — and this one will be hands-on.
+Every game has a beginning and so does your learning journey — and this one will be hands-on.
 Sure, you could pore over pages and pages of brain-numbing documentation until a lightbulb appears above your head, or you can learn by creating a game.

-You obviously would prefer the latter, so in this Unity tutorial series you’ll build a game: Bobblehead Wars.
+You obviously would prefer the latter, so in this tutorial, you’ll build a game named Bobblehead Wars.

 In this game, you take the role of a kickass space marine, who just finished obliterating an alien ship.
 You may have seen him before; he also starred in our book 2D iOS & tvOS Games in a game called Drop Charge.

-This game is a twin-stick shooter, where you blast hordes of hungry aliens that relentlessly attack:
+This game is a twin-stick shooter, wherein you blast hordes of hungry aliens that relentlessly attack: